Jani Lane

-Jani Lane (born John Kennedy Oswald; February 1, 1964 – August 11, 2011) was an American singer and the lead vocalist, frontman, lyricist and main songwriter for the glam metal band Warrant.
+Jani Lane (/ˈdʒeɪni/ JAY-nee; born John Kennedy Oswald; February 1, 1964 – August 11, 2011) was an American singer and the lead vocalist, frontman, lyricist and main songwriter for the glam metal band Warrant.
 From Hollywood, California, the band experienced success from 1989 to 1996 with five albums reaching international sales of over 10 million.
 Lane left Warrant in 2004 and again in 2008 after a brief reunion.
 Lane also released a solo album, Back Down to One, in 2003, and the album Love the Sin, Hate the Sinner with a new group, Saints of the Underground, in 2008.
 Lane contributed lead vocals and songwriting to various projects throughout his career.

-Childhood and youth
+Early life and career

 Lane was born John Kennedy Oswald (later changed to John Patrick Oswald), on February 1, 1964, in Akron, Ohio to Robert and Eileen Oswald.
 He was raised in Brimfield with four older siblings: sisters Marcine Williams, Michelle Robinson and Victoria Ley, plus older brother Eric, already an accomplished guitarist.
 With sisters Micki and Vicky and brother Eric harmonizing and playing guitar, Lane taught himself to play drums, guitar and piano by ear by age five.
 He grew up listening to Cleveland rock station WMMS (100.7 FM "The Buzzard") and was introduced to a variety of music by his older siblings.

 With connections from his brother Eric around the music scene (and with his parents' help), Lane made a name for himself at a very young age.
 He played drums under the pseudonym "Mitch Dynamite" in clubs by age 11 especially with a local band "Pokerface."
-By that time, his siblings had left for college or marriage, Lane's father "Ozzie" continued to network with local bands and club owners to help promote Jani's musical talent in pursuit of his dream.
+By that time, his siblings had left for college or marriage.
+Lane's father "Ozzie" continued to network with local bands and club owners to help promote Jani's musical talent in pursuit of his dream.
 Lane graduated from Field High School in Brimfield in 1982.

 Lane is credited as the vocalist/drummer on Warrant's Latest and Greatest CD.
 Throughout his career, Lane would sometimes play drums/acoustic guitar and piano with his band and played the drums in various formats and gigs with other musicians.